gitmijn/getting-cleaning-data-project/CodeBook.md

     - 6 LAYING

-The rest of the variables are the means (i.e., Mean) or standard deviation (i.e., Stdev) from the file.
+The rest of the variables are the means (i.e., Mean) or standard deviations (i.e., Stdev) from the file.
 Measurements are either time (prefix of time) or frequency. (prefix of frequency).
 More information on each of the renamed variables can be found in the file `./UCI HAR Dataset/features_info.txt`

 | Variable Name               |
 |-----------------------------|